Grounding DINO-US-SAM: Text-Prompted Multi-Organ Segmentation in Ultrasound with LoRA-Tuned Vision-Language Models: Discussion

 The results of Table~\ref{tab:ablation} show that although MedSAM~\cite{ma2024segment} is explicitly fine-tuned on medical images, its core architecture is still the first-generation SAM~\cite{kirillov2023segment}, which uses a single-scale ViT encoder and therefore has to trade off between global context and the high-frequency speckle patterns.
 SAM2 replaces that backbone with a dual-scale ViT that processes high-resolution local tokens in parallel with coarse global tokens.
 This design captures texture (such as edges and speckles) and long-range anatomical context simultaneously, qualities that are important for ultrasound segmentation but are only partially learned in MedSAM.
 Moreover, SAM2 uses a substantially larger pre-training dataset and a refined mask decoder~\cite{ravi2024sam}.

 BiomedParse and SAMUS benefited from significantly larger pre-training datasets, yet our model, fine-tuned on a much smaller dataset, consistently achieves the best segmentation results.
 It should also be noted that SAMUS requires a point prompt at test time, and in our evaluation, we supplied a randomly chosen point inside each ground-truth mask.
 Our method, in contrast, operates using solely text and receives no spatial guidance, making the evaluation deliberately conservative and underlining the method’s robustness.
-These findings provide two insights: (1) A Grounding DINO encoder pre-trained almost entirely on natural-image/text pairs can be tuned to the ultrasound domain with minimal data.
+These findings show that Grounding DINO encoder pre-trained almost entirely on natural-image/text pairs can be tuned to the ultrasound domain with minimal data.
 In other words, LoRA fine-tuning is enough to align visual and language cues.
-(2) The SAM2 decoder is capable of high-quality ultrasound segmentation, but only when an accurate spatial prompt is available; without such guidance, its advantage disappears (as shown by the poor results of Grounding DINO + SAM2 in Table~\ref{tab:ablation}).
+When comparing the poor results of Grounding DINO + SAM2 to the excellent results of Fine-tuned Grounding DINO + SAM2 in Table~\ref{tab:ablation}, it is evident that the SAM2 decoder is capable of high-quality ultrasound segmentation when an accurate bounding box is available.
+In other words, this implies that fine-tuning is required solely for Grounding DINO, with no modifications needed for SAM2.
+While our preliminary results show that it is not necessary to fine-tune SAM2 to the ultrasound domain, we will explore this fine-tuning in future work.

 To evaluate generalization, we tested the model on three datasets that were entirely unseen during fine-tuning.
 In particular, the LoRA fine-tuning stage contained no musculoskeletal data, yet the model still produced accurate masks on the Luminous multifidus-muscle dataset, showing its robustness to domain shift.
 This contrasts sharply with the recent multi-organ foundation model proposed by Chen \textit{et al.}~\cite{chen2025multi}, which must be trained jointly on several organs to acquire organ-invariant features.
 By accepting free-form text prompts, our system can segment previously unseen anatomies or pathologies without any additional retraining, demonstrating the practical value of an open-vocabulary, prompt-driven approach for future clinical applications.